MaastrichtU-IDS/get-started-with-docker/README.md

 ## Bonus: Publish your image 📢

-Once you built a Docker image you might want to publish it to pull it and re-use it easily later.
+Once you built a Docker image you might want to publish it to pull it, and re-use it easily later.

 ### Publish to GitHub Container Registry